Unit Group 4151

 In the health care and social assistance sector, demand for the services provided by psychologists is constantly growing.
 This increase stems from numerous factors: aging population, mental health, stress, personal growth, home support, pathological gambling, homelessness, violence, suicide, exclusion, etc. Even though these dynamics have mostly long been present in society, the public is increasingly sensitized to these issues and therefore demands more by way of concrete intervention.

 Owing to government budget cutbacks, public institutions have been unable in the 1990s to hire psychologists in sufficient numbers to meet the growing demand.
-Thus, although employment increased to a certain extent in hospitals and somewhat more in local community service centres (CLSCs), growth was largely concentrated in private practice, where there were three times as many psychologists in 2006 as there were in 1991, according to census data.
+Thus, although employment increased to a certain extent in hospitals and somewhat more in local community service centres (CLSCs), growth was largely concentrated in private practice, where the number of psychologists increased 150% between 1991 and 2001, according to census data.
 The coverage of psychological care by many insurance companies has certainly contributed to this strong growth.

 Over the 90s, psychologists were hard hit by budget cutbacks in the education sector.
 In fact, since the number of teachers is usually established on the basis of student enrolment, educational institutions had to severely restrict hiring and even sometimes abolish positions in non-teaching occupations, such as this one.
 As a result of the serious problems experienced by young people in schools (eg, dropping out, difficulties with adjusting and learning, attention deficit, family breakdown, violence, and suicide), the Quebec Department of Education authorized thereafter the creation of additional positions in non-teaching occupations, including school psychologists.
-The number of psychologists employed by school boards increased by over 20% between 1999-2000 and 2010-2011, according to data from the MELS school board management indicators, still much less sharply than the other non-teaching occupations (over 100%).
+The number of psychologists employed by school boards increased by over 20% between 1999-2000 and 2010-2011, according to data from the Quebec Department of Education, Recreation and Sport (MELS) school board management indicators, still much less sharply than the other non-teaching occupations (over 100%).

-The outlook is slightly brighter for the next few years.
-Growing concern about the school dropout rate and school performance is pushing up the demand for services for students with learning difficulties, such as potential dropouts, students in special programs, in special education or arriving in special classes for newcomers.
-Given these factors, we can expect some growth in the number of psychologists working in the education sector over the coming years.
-However, the government next decisions on the school and heath systems funding could significantly change our growth forecasts
+The outlook for the next few years are uncertain.
+On one hand, growing concern about the school dropout rate and school performance is pushing up the demand for services for students with learning difficulties, such as potential dropouts, students in special programs, in special education or arriving in special classes for newcomers.
+On the other hand, the effects of this factor may be moderated or even canceled, because of government budget cuts announced in the education sector.

 Interventions in industry, generally within the framework of employee assistance programs (EAP) are on the rise.
 But, owing to the relatively small number of psychologists in industry, this trend will have only a slight impact on overall employment trends in this occupation.